How To File for Social Security Disability

 Those applying for SSI benefits on behalf of a disabled child may also apply online through a similar process (see SSI for children for more information).

 Applying for Benefits by Telephone or in Person

 If you choose not to use the online application form, call the following phone numbers: toll-free 1-800-772-1213 or (TTY) 1-800-325-0778 for the deaf and hard of hearing.
 You can also schedule an appointment at your local Social Security office.

 You may have to show some documents to the Disability Determination Services (DDS) to prove you are eligible.
 The DDS is the state agency responsible for examining your initial application and determining whether you meet the definition of disability.
 Also, refer to the "Information You Will Need" section above.
 The documents you'll need:

 - Birth certificate or proof of birth (original document)

 - U.S. armed forces discharge documents (if applicable)

-While you most likely will not need help from legal counsel for the application process, some cases are more complicated than others.
-A skilled attorney will be able to help you secure the benefits you're entitled to.
-Find a Social Security disability lawyer in your area if you need more help learning how to file a Social Security disability claim.
+You may not need help from a Social Security representative for the application process.
+But some cases are more complicated than others.
+A skilled disability attorney will be able to help you secure the benefits to which you may be entitled.
+Find a Social Security disability lawyer in your area if you need help applying for a Social Security disability claim.